rust-scraper/scraper/scraper/README.md

 ## Contributing

 Please feel free to open pull requests.
-If you're planning on implementing something big (i.e. not fixing a typo, a small bug fix, minor refactor, etc) then please open an issue first.
+If you're planning on implementing something big (i.e. not fixing a typo, a small bug fix, minor refactor, etc.) then please open an issue first.